List of numismatics awards: Hubertus Goltzius Prize

 Administered by the Royal Numismatic Society of Belgium—awarded every three years for "an unpublished scientific work devoted to a numismatic topic, in the broadest possible sense (coins, medals, coins, currency, currency weights, méreaux, techniques, etc.), concerning the Southern Netherlands, between the 5th and the 21st century.
 This work can be written in Dutch, French, German, English or Spanish".
 To be issued for the first time in 2019.

 Huntington Medal Award

 Awarded by the American Numismatic Society—conferred annually in honor of the late Archer M. Huntington in recognition of outstanding career contributions to numismatic scholarship.
 The medal was designed in 1908 by Emil Fuchs to commemorate the 50th anniversary of the founding of the ANS.

+The IAPN Book Prize

+Established in 1982, the IAPN Book Prize is awarded by the International Association of Professional Numismatists "to encourage the publication of books of scientific and general interest."
+It is an annual prize for a numismatic work published the previous year.